Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: Block Diagonal Hamiltonian Derivation

 \subsection{Two-Qubit System}

-We consider a system with two qubits and unwanted residual coupling.
+We consider a system of two coupled qubits.
 The Hamiltonian consists of two parts: $H(t)=H_0+H_c(t)$, where

-Here $\omega_i$'s are individual qubit frequencies, $g_1$ and $g_2$ are respectively transverse- and ZZ-coupling strength between the qubits, and $\Omega(t)$ is the time-dependent driving field amplitude, with $\omega_d$ being the driving frequency.
+Here $\omega_i$ are the individual qubit frequencies, $g_1$ and $g_2$ are the transverse and ZZ coupling strengths, respectively (in the notation of the main text, $g_1\equiv g$ and $g_2\equiv J$). $\Omega(t)$ is the time-dependent driving field amplitude, with $\omega_d$ being the driving frequency.
 For Heisenberg coupling, $g_1=g_2=J$.
-We define $\Delta = \omega_1-\omega_2$ as the frequency difference between the qubits.
-We transform to a frame where the undriven Hamiltonian is diagonalized so that the eigenbasis defines the logical qubit, through transforming matrix $S$, $H\rightarrow \tilde{H}= SHS^\dagger$:
+We define $\Delta = \omega_1-\omega_2$ as the qubit frequency difference.
+We transform to a frame where the undriven Hamiltonian is diagonalized so that the eigenbasis defines the logical qubit, through transformation matrix $S$, $H\rightarrow \tilde{H}= SHS^\dagger$: